 Whitehaven Coal and consultant Wood Mackenzie however, has taken a more conservative approach, and predicted it will remain elevated in the short-term.

-Subsequently, the price spike is expected to benefit mines in the Mackay Region, such as Burton, Blackwater, Middlemount, Moranbah North, Peak Downs, Saraji and Broadmeadow.
+Subsequently, the price hike is expected to benefit mines such as Burton, Blackwater, Middlemount, Moranbah North, Peak Downs, Saraji and Broadmeadow located in the Mackay Region.

 Resource reference materials: